Korea Passing: South Korea-U.S. Friction on North Korea and THAAD

-U.S. side reaction
+U.S. reaction

-The New York Times stirred up the controversy by claiming that South Korea will be 'odd man out' due to differences in North Korea policy at the Korea-U.S. and Japan summit on September 21, 2017.
-Then Donald Trump visited South Korea on November 7, and conducted a press conference with Moon Jae-in.
-Donald Trump made a comment "Korea is very important countries,", "there will be no exclude," and denied the 'Korea passing'.
-However, conservative opposition parties insisted Trump's comment is typical diplomatic rhetoric, and the controversy about 'Korea passing' will continue because there was no agreement.
+The New York Times published a piece claiming that South Korea will be the 'odd man out' due to differences in South Korea's policy on North Korea at the Korea-U.S. and Japan summit on September 21, 2017.
+When US President Donald Trump visited South Korea on November 7, 2017, and conducted a press conference with Moon Jae-in.
+Trump made a comment "[South] Korea is a very important country,", "there will be no exclusion [of South Korea]," and denied there was any 'Korea passing'.
+However, conservative opposition parties in South Korea insisted Trump's comments were typical diplomatic rhetoric, and the controversy about 'Korea passing' will continue because no formal agreements were reached.

-Right after the US-South Korea summit, Donald Trump appreciated Moon Jae-in's cooperation to resolute North Korea problem and spoke there were several progress.
-But, the Wall Street Journal pointed out Moon jae-in's policy of Kaesong Industrial Complex, THAAD problem with China and they said, Moon Jae-in is 'unreliable friend' It was suggesting that US society was still negatively they rated the Moon Jae-in administration.
+Following the US-South Korea summit, Trump praised Moon Jae-in's cooperation with the United States on addressing the North Korea situation.
+But, the Wall Street Journal pointed out Moon jae-in's policies on the Kaesong Industrial Complex and the THAAD deployment, saying that Moon Jae-in is an 'unreliable friend'.
+It was claimed that the United States still viewed the Moon Jae-in administration negatively.

 Controversy between South Korea and the U.S. during the North Korea-U.S. summit.

-On May 19, 2018, Donald Trump called to Moon Jae-in when right before Moon Jae-in visited US and asked why there is difference Moon Jae-in's pledge and North Korea's stance about denuclearization.
-And, Donald Trump has expressed discomfort.
+On May 19, 2018, Donald Trump called Moon Jae-in immediately prior to Moon Jae-in's scheduled visit to the United States, and asked why there was a gap between Moon Jae-in's pledge and North Korea's denuclearization stance.
+Trump expressed his discomfort with this gap.

-Trump also kept a stiff look on his face during the May 22 summit between South Korea and the U.S. In addition, Trump unilaterally had most press conference peremptorily and scaled back existing an exclusive interview.
-Trump was questioned a total of 28 questions, Moon Jae-in had only two opportunity to reply.

-Trump refused the interpreter to Moon Jae-in's last reply unilaterally, he said " I'm sure that's what I've heard before, so I don't have to listen to an interpreter.".
+During the May 22 summit between South Korea and the U.S., Trump's demeanour indicated dissatisfaction.
+Additionally, during the Summit, Trump scaled back on what had been a scheduled exclusive media interview.
+During a press conference for the summit, Trump was questioned a total of 28 questions, while Moon Jae-in was only given the opportunity to respond twice.
+Trump also cut off the Korean-to-English interpreter when the interpreter began to interpret Moon Jae-in's last reply, saying "I'm sure that's what I've heard before, so I don't have to listen to an interpreter.".

 On May 24, Trump announced the cancellation of the 2018 North Korea-U.S. Summit, which was scheduled for June, without notice to the Republic of Korea.

 Blue House belatedly received the news of the cancellation through Twitter.

-Related to this, controversy over 'Korea passing' has resurfaced.
+Related to this, controversy over 'Korea passing' resurfaced.
 Hong Jun-pyo, who was delegatee of Liberty Korea Party, made mention of 'Korea passing', and contended Moon Jae-in administration is excluded from North Korea-U.S. summit negotiation.
 Then, he added the success of negotiation is up to U.S. and China.

 On June 30, 2019, when 2019 Koreas–United States DMZ Summit was held, Trump didn't want Moon to join him according to John Bolton's book.

 China

-China To abandon the debate of the Republic of Korea after the inauguration of the Moon Jae-in administration also flared up.
+China to abandon the debate of the Republic of Korea after the inauguration of the Moon Jae-in administration also flared up.